mxagar/eda_fe_summary/README.md

 The steps in the data science pipeline that need to be carried out to answer business questions are:

-1. Data Ingestion & Understanding and Formulation of the Questions
+1. Data Ingestion/Loading & Understanding and Formulation of the Questions
 2. Data Cleaning
 3. Exploratory Data Analysis
 4. Feature Engineering